 Substance Abuse and Mental Health Services Administration (SAMHSA) and The Centers for Disease Control and Prevention (CDC) are joining efforts to establish federal funding for rapid fentanyl test strips (FTS).
 These efforts aim to slow down the dramatic spike in overdose deaths driven mainly by powerful synthetic opioids, especially illicit fentanyl.

-Test strips provide users the knowledge of fentanyl presence before they use the illicit drug.
+Test strips provide users with knowledge of fentanyl presence before they use the illicit drug.
 Although using illegal drugs is always risky, not knowing what you are buying and the drug’s potency brings the overdose risks to a whole new level.

 The latest CDC data shows that more than 93,000 people died from drug overdoses in 2020 alone.
 Although these stats are the highest number of overdose deaths ever recorded by the organization, in 2021, the numbers have just accelerated.